demodemo1357/553/README.md

-# Fake News Detection using BERT, SVM, and Logistic Regression
+# Bert algorithms reimplementation and New detection NLP tasks

 ## Overview